Thunderbolt or USB 3.0? Making the Choice.

 Can’t Decide?
 LaCie Says You Don’t Have To!

-LaCie is ahead of the pack with a robust fleet of Thunderbolt drive options.
+LaCie is at the head of the pack with a robust fleet of Thunderbolt drive options.

 (Maybe I shouldn’t have given them such a hard time.)